 As painful as it is to admit some of us simply have a better eye than others for "seeing".
 Most of us fall within one standard deviation on the bell curve of talent.
 Alas, I haven't escaped.
 But that hasn't inhibited my enjoyment of others images.
 In the same way one knows a good novel from a bad novel even though not an author, I can appreciate a photo of quality.

-Overtime I have been deeply humbled by the talent level of some submissions to PSig.
-Some of the images submitted by younger memebers are amazingly loaded with promise of what is to come.
-I am heartened by the desire to reflect the human condition and beauty that is frequently seen here.
+Overtime I have been deeply moved by the quality of submissions to PSig.
+Many of the images submitted by younger memebers are loaded with promise of what is to come.
+I am heartened by the desire to reflect the human condition and beauty that is frequently reflected here.

 Critiquing is a two way street.
 I'm not talented enough to think that my critiques are so good they should be taken very seriously.
 I try to state what I see.
-If something looks like a possibility of improvement it is stated, but not an ironclad guarantee.
+If something looks like a possibility of improvement it is stated, but that's not an ironclad guarantee of accuracy; just an opinion.
 What I get out of critiquing is being forced to state in precise terms what I think I'm seeing.
 With luck some of this endeavor translates into discipline for me when making my own photos.

 A 3TU is an image that is technically perfect, knocks my socks off and blows my mind.
 At this level I tend much more toward my emotional reaction to the shot.
 I have to admit that at this level my ratings tend to transcend the technical and becomes much more subjective.
 I don't mean to hurt anybody's feelings by my tendency toward lower ratings - I'm giving you my honest reaction under the rating system.
 With any luck I've made my TU mark thinking a little more clear.

-Occasionally I add as a comment to a submitted photo the number of critiques vs. the number of photos submitted.
-If you are embarrassed by your ratio there is a simple solution.
 If you are uncomfortable writing critiques you need to loosen up.
 Just say what you see and suggest improvements that occur to you.
-You'd be surprised at the number of photos that have been turned into awesome photos by a suggestion from the newest members.
+You'd be surprised at the number of photos that have been made awesome by a suggestion from the newest of members.
 If you write critiques, overtime your discernment will grow.
 Lastly, the writing of the critique will help your own photographic skills.